vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ![image](/assets/2024-02-21/080.png)

-After joining we need to sort the data by the time stamp column TS descending, to make sure the last entries are the top one.
+After joining, we need to sort the data by the timestamp column, `TS`, in descending order.
+That way, the latest entries are on top.

 ![image](/assets/2024-02-21/090.png)

-## A matter of the right order - the reload flow
+## Ensuring the right order with a reload data flow

-To get the correct final results, we must make sure, that the steps outlined above are happening in the right order.
-For example it doesn't make sense to load the file before we know which file to load by querying the network file list.
-To ensure the correct order we use a so called Reload Data Flow.
-The data flows are not triggered independently but through the Reload flow.
+To get the correct final result, we must make sure that the steps outlined above happen in the right order.
+For example, it doesn't make sense to load a file before we know which file to load by querying the network file list.

+To ensure the correct order, we use a reload data flow.
+This way, the data flows are not triggered independently, but rather through the reload flow.
 To do this, we set the "Reload State" to "Reload flow".

 ![image](/assets/2024-02-21/095.png)